Pedro Espada Jr.: Political career

 In 2000, Espada was acquitted on charges of using $200,000 from a Soundview Health Management Organization to pay off campaign debts from 1996.
 He was found not guilty by arguing that the HMO was allowed to do as it wished with federal money.
 Four employees were found guilty of using taxpayer funds to help the campaigns of Espada and his son.

 In 2001, Espada ran for Bronx Borough President, but was defeated by Adolfo Carrion Jr. in the Democratic primary election.
 Carrion received 48,913 votes, Espada received 44,124 votes, and June Margolin Eislan received 26,815 votes.

 The State of New York pulled funding for some of Espada's nonprofits in 2002 due to "administrative deficiencies and apparent misuse of funds."

 In 2002, Espada was defeated in a Democratic primary for his Senate seat.
-Incumbent City Councilmember Ruben Diaz, Sr. won that primary by 97 votes.
+Incumbent City Councilmember Rubén Díaz Sr. won that primary by 97 votes.
 Espada sought a new primary in court, but was denied.
 He then ran unsuccessfully for his old seat on the Republican and Independence lines while remaining registered as a Democrat.

-Espada was elected to the Senate in 2008 for a seat in the 33rd District, succeeding Efrain Gonzalez.
-The 33rd District is in the Northwest Bronx, including the neighborhoods of Bedford Park, Fordham, Norwood, and Kingsbridge Heights.
+Espada was elected to the Senate in 2008 for a seat in the 33rd district, succeeding Efrain Gonzalez.
+The 33rd district is in the Northwest Bronx, including the neighborhoods of Bedford Park, Fordham, Norwood, and Kingsbridge Heights.
 At that time, he owed in excess of $60,000 in fines to the New York City Campaign Finance Board related to races as far back as his 2001 run for Bronx Borough President.
 The campaign for his 2008 State Senate run had not registered with the New York State Board of Elections and fines were assessed against Espada's 2000 Senate campaign for required reports that had not been filed.
 Espada acknowledged that mistakes had been made but insisted that some of the accusations were unfair.

 Espada voted in favor of same-sex marriage legislation on December 2, 2009, but the bill was defeated.